rahola123/WEB-GRP-WRK/README.txt

 ***Running the Website***

 1. Ensure all the files are within the same folder.
-2. Open Peak.html in any browser.
+2. Open Login1.html in any browser.
-3. You may sign in using default credentials:
+3. You may sign in by registering with your TRN and personal information.

-Username: admin
-Password: admin123

-4. Upon a successful login, you will be redirected to the products page where you may add or remove items from your cart as you wish.
+4. Upon a successful registration, you will be redirected to the products page where you may add or remove items from your cart as you wish.
 5. To checkout, head to your cart and click Check Out to fill in payment info and billing and shipping information.
 6. Finally, you can pay and generate your invoice.